rebejellis/hugo-docs-website/docs/choose-your-model2.md

 When selecting a model, several key factors come into play.
 Here's a breakdown of what to consider:

+### Use Case Specificity

-- **Use Case Specificity**: Determine the specific tasks or projects you intend to use the model for.
+Determine the specific tasks or projects you intend to use the model for.
 Different models may excel in various domains, such as general writing, technical content, or creative endeavors.

-### Word/Docs
+#### Word/Docs

 - **Writing and Editing Copy**: Determine if your primary task involves drafting new content or refining existing text.
 Some models excel at generating fresh content, while others are better suited for editing and refining.

-### Excel/Sheets
+#### Excel/Sheets

 - **Data Preparation**: Assess whether your workflow involves cleaning lists, extracting entities, or normalizing formats.
 Certain models are adept at processing structured data and performing data cleaning tasks efficiently.
 = **Analysis**: Consider if your use case involves summarizing text, classifying documents, or categorizing information.
 Models tailored for analytical tasks can provide accurate summaries, classifications, and categorizations.

-## Model Comparison
+### Accuracy vs. Speed

-- **Accuracy vs. Speed**: Assess whether you prioritize accuracy or speed in your workflow.
+Assess whether you prioritize accuracy or speed in your workflow.
 Some models may sacrifice a bit of accuracy for faster response times, while others prioritize precision but may take longer to generate outputs.

+### Model Size and Complexity
-- **Model Size and Complexity**: Larger models often provide more nuanced and contextually relevant responses but may require more computational resources and time for processing.
+Larger models often provide more nuanced and contextually relevant responses but may require more computational resources and time for processing.
 Evaluate whether the benefits of a larger model outweigh the potential drawbacks for your use case.

+### Requires API Key
-- **Requires API Key**: For GPT for Work [supported models](https://gptforwork.com/help/supported-models), whether or not an API key is required will affect the [price and billing](https://gptforwork.com/help/billing/pricing-per-model) in that without an API key, a [purchase pack](https://gptforwork.com/help/billing) must be purchased along with the model.
+For GPT for Work [supported models](https://gptforwork.com/help/supported-models), whether or not an API key is required will affect the [price and billing](https://gptforwork.com/help/billing/pricing-per-model) in that without an API key, a [purchase pack](https://gptforwork.com/help/billing) must be purchased along with the model.
 Use the [Cost estimator](https://gptforwork.com/help/billing/cost-estimator) to find out which model is most cost-effective for your inputs.

 ## Model Comparison